 - Macadamia nuts – Chopped into small pieces; you’ll need some to fold into the cake batter plus extra for sprinkling over the frosted banana cake.

+Make the cake batter.
 Start by beating together butter and sugar, then adding eggs, vanilla and bananas.
 You’ll add in the dry ingredients, then the nuts and pour the batter into a greased baking dish.

+Make the frosting.
 After baking the cake, let it cool on the counter while you make the frosting.

+Assemble.
 When all the frosting ingredients have been beaten together until smooth and fluffy, spread the frosting on the cooled banana cake.
 Sprinkle with the remaining nuts, slice and enjoy!

 Tips & Tricks